ThomasLoughran/DeliverEase_app/README.md

 - Drivers can see their route of orders to deliver on a map
 - Make app compatible with a mobile device

 ## 5.3.
-Routes used in the frontend:
+Routes used in the frontend are as follows:

 1. **Display the route of a driver**
 - Method: `GET`